Gennaro Borrelli: Club career

-Pescara

 He was raised in Pescara's youth teams and made his first appearance for their Under-19 squad in the 2016–17 season.
 Late in the 2018–19 season, he received 3 call-ups to the senior squad, but remained on the bench.

 He made his professional Serie B debut for Pescara on 27 September 2019 in a game against Crotone.
 He substituted Andrea Cisco in the 78th minute.

 On 5 October 2020 he joined Cosenza on loan.

 On 20 January 2021 he moved on a new loan to Serie C club Juve Stabia.

 On 11 August 2021, he joined Monopoli on loan.

 On 29 July 2022, Borrelli joined Frosinone on loan with a conditional redemption obligation.

+After the obligation was triggered and Borrelli moved to Frosinone on a permanent basis, he made his Serie A debut on 19 August 2023 against Napoli.

+On 1 September 2023, Borrelli was loaned by Brescia.
+On 12 June 2024, Brescia exercised their option to make the transfer permanent.

+On 10 July 2025, Borelli signed a contract with Cagliari for four seasons, with a club option to extend for the fifth season.